Spaced Repetition: Never Forget What You Learn [2026]

 How long does it take for spaced repetition to work?

 Most people notice improved recall within 1-2 weeks of consistent practice.
 Cepeda et al. (2008) showed measurable retention gains after a single properly spaced review.
-In LearnClash, the SRS algorithm starts adjusting question timing after your first session.
+In LearnClash, missed questions enter the 3-stage review cycle from your first session onward.

 Is spaced repetition better than cramming?